Aadya-Sharma/aadyasharma.in-old/content/blog/the-paradigm-of-heteronormativity.md

 **_Queerness as confusion._**

 When members of the LGBTQIA+ come out, they are sometimes told they are going through a phase and that it will eventually pass.
 People may believe they are unsure of themselves or their sexuality.
-The assumption that any sexuality that isn't heterosexual is a phase is heteronormative since it implies that everyone is straight and anyone who isn't is just confused.
+The idea that any sexuality that isn't heterosexuality is a phase is heteronormative since it implies that everyone is straight and anyone who isn't is just confused.

 **_The Impact of Heteronormativity._**